 Backing up on a Mac running MacOS Catalina

-iTunes may have been officially killed off in MacOS 10.15 Catalina, but you can still back up your iOS device on the new MacOS.
+iTunes may have been officially killed off in MacOS 10.15 Catalina, but you can still back up your iOS device on the newer versions of MacOS.
 Here’s how:

 - Connect your iPad to your Mac, and make sure your Mac is fully up to date.